sawyermade/cvfa21netid_project-1/README.md

 ```

 ## How To Run: Colab
-Open project.py in a text editor then copy and paste into a new Colab Notebook.
+Open project.py in a text editor and then copy/paste into a new Colab Notebook.

 DO NOT ADD ANY NEW CODE CELLS OR TEXT CELLS!!!